 Consider a mini facelift a jowl lift, and a full facelift a cheek and jowl lift.
 When you have selected the right procedure, you will be left with the benefits of looking naturally rejuvenated, refreshed, and years younger.

 The mini facelift may be appropriate if you are younger (30s-40s) with minimal to moderate signs of aging.
 It is best to get a mini facelift if your cheeks are still reasonably full because a mini facelift isn’t a remedy for sagging cheeks.
 A mini facelift is ideal for patients who notice jowls developing early and who want a more defined jawline.

 Before and after photos of one of Dr. Konstantin’s mini facelift patients.
 Note: in the first photo, there are mild signs of aging around the mouth and jawline, which were remedied by the mini facelift.

 Should I get a full (deep plane) facelift?

 The full facelift elevates the cheeks as well as the jowls.
 This procedure divides the ligaments that, when separated, allow the cheeks to sit higher.
-A full facelift will lift the whole face, with a larger incision, more invasive cutting and dissecting, and a longer duration of surgery.
+A full facelift elevates the entire lower two-thirds of the face, with a larger incision, more invasive cutting and dissecting, and more time in the operating room.